Dr. George W Crane

 To “fake it” means to act as if you are already confident despite your insecurities and reservations about yourself or about your predicament.
 It means acting with confidence until you generate the necessary confidence you need to succeed; to achieve your desired outcomes; to overcome your fears and/or problems; to sell yourself or your ideas successfully.
 However, this is not just about confidence.
 You can “act as if” your courageous, happy, healthy, calm, resilient, and/or successful.
 This process works equally well for all areas of life that you might like to improve upon.

-I did however mention within a previous article that faking confidence is not the best answer.
+I did, however, mention in a previous article that faking confidence is not the best answer.
 Faking confidence isn’t real confidence.
 However, real confidence takes time, patience and effort to develop; and sometimes we just don’t have that luxury especially when we suddenly find ourselves in unfamiliar situations throughout the day.
-In such scenarios it’s helpful to understand how to “fake it” in order to get over that initial hump to help you create the momentum you need to perform at the highest level possible to get the result you are after.
-And fortunately there is a four step process that we will go through a little later that will allow you to do exactly that.
+In such scenarios, it’s helpful to understand how to “fake it” in order to get over that initial hump to help you create the momentum you need to perform at the highest level possible to get the result you are after.
+And fortunately, there is a four-step process that we will go through a little later that will allow you to do exactly that.

 The Benefits of Faking Confidence

-The all encompassing benefit of “faking it to make it” comes down to the impact it has on your personal expectations.
+The all-encompassing benefit of “faking it to make it” comes down to the impact it has on your personal expectations.
 When you fake confidence you automatically create a positive expectation about what you are capable of doing within that particular situation, which automatically makes you more resourceful in that particular situation.
 You are no longer at the whim of your critical voice throwing doubts left-right and center.
-You instead put yourself into the driver’s seat where you control your expectations moving forward.
+You instead put yourself in the driver’s seat where you control your expectations moving forward.

-With more positive expectations at your disposal you naturally appear more competent, charismatic and knowledgeable.
-This likewise has a tendency to improve your self-esteem and self-image moving forward; and with higher levels in both areas you are more likely to take the necessary risks required to move yourself forward toward your desired aim.
+With more positive expectations at your disposal, you naturally appear more competent, charismatic and knowledgeable.
+This likewise has a tendency to improve your self-esteem and self-image moving forward, and with higher levels, in both areas, you are more likely to take the necessary risks required to move forward toward your desired aim.
 This essentially comes down to putting yourself in the right frame-of-mind to encourage proactive action.
 Proactive action builds momentum, and momentum likewise builds confidence.
 In fact, taking proactive action in this way — as a result of “faking it” — is much more powerful than positive thinking.

 People will often tell you to think positively to overcome a difficult situation.
 Positive thinking can certainly help, however real change only comes about when you begin taking the necessary proactive action required to help move you forward.
 This works because through proactive action you build momentum, and when you see yourself making progress you naturally begin to think more optimistically about yourself and about your situation.
 This further generates the positive expectations you need to achieve your desired objective, which of course is powerful in itself because your expectations influence your decisions and actions in a similar way that your limiting beliefs hinder your performance.